vrchatapi/vrchatapi.github.io/FavoritesAPI/GetFavorite.md

 # Get Favorite

-!> This is BETA API and might not work as expected.
+?> For Beta Client `2018.1.3_openbeta` build 563

-This API allows you to get information about a favorite
+This API allows you to get information about a specific favorite.

 ## Request Method
 GET